isabella-droescher/BurgerApp/README.md

 Objective:
 ---------------------------

-◦  Create a mobile or web application based on the provided UI mockups ◦  Use restaurant.json to fetch the restaurant data
+◦  Create a mobile or web application based on the provided UI mockups.

+◦  Use restaurant.json to fetch the restaurant data.

-◦  Use a platform / framework / programming language of your choice (e.g. Android with Jetpack Compose + Kotlin, iOS + SwiftUI, React / NextJS + Typescript, …)
+◦  Use a platform / framework / programming language of your choice (e.g. Android with Jetpack Compose + Kotlin, iOS + SwiftUI, React / NextJS + Typescript, …).

 Tasks:
 ---------------------------